-Welcome to the RegNet PhD – a unique doctoral program applying regulation and governance insights to to solve critical problems that enhance the world’s social justice, sustainability and wellbeing.
+The Doctor of Philosophy, Regulation and Governance is a unique doctoral program that applys regulation and governance insights to solve critical problems that enhance the world’s social justice, sustainability and wellbeing.
 In the RegNet PhD, you are not just a student – you are a colleague.

 What sets us apart from other PhD programs internationally?